shinezyy/ArchShineZ/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Maintainer of the micro-architecture simulator for Xiangshan; PhD of Computer Architecture
+role: Architect of LLM DSA; Maintainer of u-arch simulator for Xiangshan; PhD of Computer Architecture

 # Organizations/Affiliations to show in About widget
 organizations: